 You might associate a chamois with drying a car, and for good reason.
 Its super-absorbent, non-abrasive material is perfect for soaking up water without leaving scratches or streaks.
 This makes it a fantastic tool for detailing cars, boats, and RVs.
 But its talents aren't just for the garage.
 Inside the house, a chamois mop is your secret weapon for tackling large liquid spills on smooth surfaces.
 Because it’s so gentle, you can also use it to clean large windows or glass shower doors, leaving behind a crystal-clear, lint-free shine.
 It’s the mop you grab for specialized tasks that require maximum absorption and a delicate touch.

-When to Use a Sponge Mop
+Where a Sponge Mop Really Shines

 The sponge mop is a classic for a reason—it’s a workhorse for everyday cleaning on specific types of floors.
 It truly excels on smooth, non-porous surfaces like linoleum, vinyl, and ceramic tile.
 The sponge head is great at scrubbing away grime and soaking up spills in high-traffic areas like kitchens and bathrooms.
 Most sponge mops come with a built-in wringer, which makes it easy to control the amount of water you’re using and avoid turning your floor into a puddle.
 Just keep in mind that it’s not the best choice for textured floors with deep grout lines, as the sponge can snag or miss the recessed areas.